 Project: A public research project at New York University’s journalism institute to study how news organizations are diversifying their revenue, optimizing for trust, and encouraging members to participate in their journalism.

-People: I manage the Membership Puzzle Project with Jay Rosen.
-Our work is funded by Democracy Fund, Luminate, and the Knight Foundation.
+People: I managed the Membership Puzzle Project with Jay Rosen and Ariel Zirulnick.
+The project is funded by Democracy Fund, Luminate, and the Knight Foundation.

 At the Membership Puzzle Project, we:

-Collect what's already known about making membership work by seeking out the people who have deep experience with membership models (including members themselves).
-You can see details about our research collaborations with the Global Investigative Journalism Network, the Tow Center at Columbia, and the Knight Center for Journalism in the Americas at the University of Texas at Austin.
+Collected what's already known about making membership work by seeking out the people who have deep experience with membership models (including members themselves).
+You can see details about our research collaborations with the Reuters Institute for the Study of Journalism, the Global Investigative Journalism Network, the Tow Center at Columbia, and the Knight Center for Journalism in the Americas at the University of Texas at Austin.

-Research all the ways that community members can contribute, not just their money, but their knowledge and expertise.
-We offer a public database of membership models within news, the first such offering for program understanding and ideation.
+Researched all the ways that community members can contribute, not just their money, but their knowledge and expertise.
+We offered a public database of membership models within news, the first such offering for program understanding and ideation.